pe-day-oslo-2024-10-09/workshop/README.md

    ?
 Please enter the id for the secret store you would like to create in your Humanitec Organization <b>my-secret-store</b>

    ?
+Please enter the id of the namespace where the runner will run.
+The wizard will create it if it does not exist. <b>humanitec-terraform</b>

+   ?
+Please enter the name of the k8s service account the wizard will create to let the runner run with <b>humanitec-tf-runner</b>

+   ?
+Please enter the id of the config resource definition that will be created to inject Terraform runner credentials <b>my-tf-runner-config</b>

+   ?
+Please enter the id of the terraform-runner driver resource definition that will be created to provision a fake s3 bucket (my-vd-tf-fake-s3)

+   ?
 Do you want to deploy a test application? <b>Yes</b>

    ?
 Please enter the id for the application you would like to create in your Humanitec Organization <b>my-application</b>